Zhong-Lab-UCSD/HiCtool/README.md

 # HiCtool

 HiCtool is a Python library for processing and visualizing Hi-C data, including topological domain analysis.
-This is a short documentation to give a quick overview of the tool, the full documentation and code are available at [http://www.genomegitar.org](https:genomegitar.org).
+This is a short version of the documentation to give a quick overview of the tool and run few examples, the full documentation and code are available at [http://www.genomegitar.org](https:genomegitar.org).

 The cell line used here is of human (hg38) with GEO accession number [GSM1551550](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM1551550).
-To run the example in this short tutorial you do not need the entire list software/libraries but only the following:
+To run the examples in this short tutorial you do not need the [entire list software/libraries](https://doc.genomegitar.org/overview.html#installation) but only the following:

 - [numpy](http://scipy.org/)
 - [scipy](http://scipy.org/)